 For More Info

-Websites of Interest: Adrian Leeds maintains a website, newsletter, and event calendar for English speakers in Paris at www.parlerparis.com; The website of writer and publisher David Applefield, author of Paris Inside Out, is www.paris-anglo.com.
+Adrian Leeds maintains a website, property finder, newsletter, and event calendar for English speakers in Paris.

-The American Library in Paris organizes cultural events: www.americanlibraryinparis.org.
+The American Library in Paris organizes cultural events.

-Celebrated expat shrine and bookstore, Shakespeare and Co., www.shakespeareco.org, holds readings at 7 p.m. on Mondays.
+and Co. holds readings.
 Writers and visitors chat informally afterwards.